jessepav/libgdx-wiki-old/Setting-up-your-Development-Environment-(Eclipse,-Intellij-IDEA,-NetBeans).md

   * A Mac with Mac OS X
   * An [Apple developer account](https://developer.apple.com/membercenter/index.action) if you want to test on device or deploy to the App Store.
 Please direct all hatred towards Apple.
   * The latest XCode, which you can get from the Mac OS X App Store for free
   * The latest release of [MobiDevelop's RoboVM plugin](http://robovm.mobidevelop.com).
 (Microsoft's legacy RoboVM has been replaced by a version supported by LibGDX's core contributors).
+Use the Intellij IDEA's release, Android Studio is based on it.

 ##### Setting up Intel Multi-OS Engine
 As an alternative to MobiDevelop's RoboVM fork, libGDX also provides a backend for Intel's Multi-OS Engine.
 You can download it [here](https://registrationcenter.intel.com/en/forms/?productid=2586).
 During installation you can install a plugin for IntelliJ IDEA or Android Studio.
 Intel MOE currently doesn't support Eclipse.